Protecting choice for women accessing health care

 - prohibit repeated communication by phone, mail or electronically (without consent) in order to try to convince a physician or service provider not to provide abortion services

 - establish penalties for contravening the act for both individuals and corporations

-Why legislation is needed
+Why rules are needed

 Non-hospital clinics in Alberta have previously relied on court injunctions to limit the number, proximity and activities of protesters.
 However, clinics have reported a significant increase in protester activity and an escalation in aggressive behaviour over the past two years.